DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/data-types/data-types.rst

 * Bag files (.bag).
 A bag file contains at least one of : image, depth image, point cloud, pose3d, camera intrinsics.
 * Calibration result files (.yml).
 These files contains the result of a calibration, including the hand-eye configuration, accuracy, relative positions of the calibrated objects (pose3d).
 * Reader cache files (.reader).
 Contains the result of a reader node run.
 Can contain one of : image, depth image, point cloud, mesh.
-* Deep learning files.
+* Deep learning files (.pt).
 These files contains deeplearning models for deep learning releated nodes.
 These are read-only files as Vision won't produce such files.